azzidahaka/meet/README.md

     - When user clicks the "hide details " button
     - Then the event details should be hidden again
 - Specify Number of Events.
-  - As a user, I should be able to specify the number of events displayed so that i can customize the amount of information shown.
+  - As a user, I should be able to specify the number of events displayed so that I can customize the amount of information shown.
   - Scenario: When user hasn’t specified a number, 32 events are shown by default
     - Given user is on the app's home page
     - When user hasn't specified the number of events